joeyvanderbie/Beacon-Scanner-and-Logger/README.md

 Currently uses the free Android Beacon SDK from Radius Networks and portions of code adapted from David G Young's IBeacon Reference Application.

 A pre-compiled version of the app is available for download via Google Play: https://play.google.com/store/apps/details?id=net.jmodwyer.ibeacon.ibeaconPoC

+The source code for this application is made available under the terms of the MIT license.